Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Experimental Methodology

 This detector architecture features two main sections: the electromagnetic calorimeter (ECAL) and the hadronic calorimeter (HCAL), optimized for detecting particles of varying energies.
 The ECAL comprises 26 layers of lead absorbers (6.05 mm thick), while the HCAL has 24 layers of stainless steel absorbers, with 12 layers of 45 mm thickness and 12 of 80 mm, providing high resolution in capturing energy deposits.
 Active silicon layers are placed between absorbers, segmented into hexagonal cells with a thickness of 0.32 mm and a transverse area of approximately 1 cm2 for ECAL and 4 cm2 for HCAL \cite{GNSMeshNet2023}.\\

 The D2 dataset is a collection of simulated interactions between this detector and four types of particles (muon, positive pions, electrons and photons \cite{HGCalSimulations2021, GNNParticleSim2023}) at different energies and with a flat incidence angle (aligned with the longitudinal detector axis).
-The dataset includes detailed informations on each particle event, namely the energy measurement in each cell but also extracted variables of interest describing the geometry and the energy repartition of the hits.\\
+The dataset includes detailed information on each particle event, namely the energy measurement in each cell but also extracted variables of interest describing the geometry and the energy repartition of the hits.\\

-For this study, only one file of electrons, pions and muons has been used $*\_E10-100\_theta0$) and specifically some variables of interest known for their iscriminating power : the total energy deposited in the ECAL, the length of the particle interaction shower and the standard deviation of the energy deposits in the HCAL.
+For this study, only one file of electrons, pions and muons has been used : the one ending with "$*\_E10-100\_theta0$".
+We have specifically selected some variables of interest known for their discriminating power : the total energy deposited in the ECAL, the length of the particle interaction shower and the standard deviation of the energy deposits in the HCAL.